ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Syntax

 The filter selector has the form `[?<expr>]`.
-It works via iterating over container values, i.e. arrays and objects.
+It works via iterating over structured values, i.e. arrays and objects.

 ~~~~ abnf
 filter-selector    = "[?" boolean-expr "]"